 Here $h_0$ is the bare coupling of the defect, which extends in the Euclidean time direction $\tau$, and $S_0$ is the bulk action in terms of the bare couplings $\lambda_0$ and $g_0$.
 The defect introduces a new vertex

-with $\tau_2$ the point on the line, and where one should note that only $\phi^1$ and not $\phi^{\hat{a}}, \hat{a} = 2, \cdots, N$ nor the fermions $\psi^i, \bar\psi^j$ couple to the defect.
+with $\tau_2$ the point on the line, and where one should note that only $\phi^1$ and not $\phi^{\hat{a}}, \hat{a}=2, \ldots, N$ nor the fermions $\Psib, \Psi$ couple to the defect.
 As for the bulk Feynman rules, one should add a factor $1/n!$ when $n$ vertices are inserted, and symmetry factors have to be accounted for.

-We can renormalize the defect coupling in a similar way to the bulk couplings.
+We renormalize the defect coupling in a similar way to the bulk couplings.
 We define the bare coupling $h_0$ in terms of the renormalized coupling $h$ as

-where $Z_h$ is given in appendix~\ref{app:betafcn}, and can be computed by extracting the divergences from the one-point function of the renormalized scalar $\phi^a$ and requiring that it is finite:
+where $Z_h$ is given in Appendix~\ref{app:betafcn}, and can be computed by extracting the divergences from the one-point function of the renormalized scalar $\phi^a$ and requiring that it is finite:

-Note that the one-point function of a single fermion $\psi^i$ is zero.
+Note that the one-point function of a single fermion $\Psi$ is zero.
 The Feynman diagrams that contribute to the one-point function of $\phi^a$ up to $\Om(\veps^2)$ are given in Fig.~\ref{fig:one-pt-diags}.
 It is important to keep in mind that we are working perturbatively in the two bulk couplings $\lambda$ and $g$, since they are $\Om(\veps)$ and $\Om(\sqrt{\veps})$ respectively at the WFY fixed point, but we need to keep diagrams up to all orders in the defect coupling $h$ since it is of order $\Om(1)$.
 There are however only a finite number of possible diagrams per order in $\lambda$ and $g$.
-The diagrams in Fig.~\ref{fig:one-pt-diags} involving only scalar four-point couplings $\lambda$ (black dots) and defect couplings $h$ (blue dots) are the same as for the line defect in the $O(N)$ model and were already computed in \cite{Allais:2014fqa}.
+The diagrams in Fig.~\ref{fig:one-pt-diags} involving only scalar four-point couplings $\lambda$ (black dots) and defect couplings $h$ (blue dots) are the same as for the line defect in the $\mathrm{O}(N)$ model and were already computed in \cite{Allais:2014fqa}.
 The diagrams in Fig.~\ref{fig:one-pt-diags} that include the Yukawa coupling $g$ (red dots) were recently computed in \cite{Pannell:2023pwz}.
-Here we will give the corresponding $\beta-$function for $h$ up to $\Om(\veps^2)$, which match the ones in \cite{Pannell:2023pwz}.

-Some of the diagrams in Fig.~\ref{fig:one-pt-diags} are completely cancelled by the wavefunction renormalizations of $\phi^a$ and $\psi^{i}$, while others do contribute to the defect counterterms.
+Here we give the corresponding $\beta-$function for $h$ up to $\Om(\veps^2)$, which match the ones in \cite{Pannell:2023pwz}.
+Some of the diagrams in Fig.~\ref{fig:one-pt-diags} are completely cancelled by the wavefunction renormalizations of $\phi^a$ and $\Psi$, while others do contribute to the defect counterterms.

-We can compute the $\beta-$function $\beta_h$ from the divergent part of the diagrams and we obtain:
+We compute the $\beta-$function $\beta_h$ from the divergent part of the diagrams and we obtain:

-Using the values for $\lambda$ and $g$ at the WFY fixed point in eq.~\eqref{eq:WFY-FP}, we find the corresponding defect fixed point
+Using the values for $\lambda$ and $g$ at the WFY fixed point in Eq.~\eqref{eq:WFY-FP}, we find the corresponding defect fixed point